-COASTAL GENERAL PERMIT 13 – Construction of support facilities at legally existing and operating marinas
+GENERAL PERMIT 13 – Construction of Recreational Facilities at Public Parks

-If your project does not meet the requirements or limitations of Coastal General Permit 13, it may qualify for a permit-by-rule, other general permit, or a CAFRA Individual Permit.
-Please review those tabs under Coastal Permitting for additional information.
+If your project does not meet the requirements of the General Permit 13, it may qualify for another General Permit, Permit-by-rule, or an Individual Permit.
+Additional information on these permit types can be found on the Coastal Permitting page.